alncat/opusDSD/README.md

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/encoder.png?raw=true "Opus-DSD encoder")

-The architecture of decoder is (ConvTemplate class in cryodrgn/models.py, in this version, the output volume is of size 192^3, I downsampled the intermediate activations to save some memories for this architecture, you can adjust it as you wish, happy hacking!):
+The architecture of decoder is (ConvTemplate class in cryodrgn/models.py.
+In this version, the default size of output volume is set to 192^3, I downsampled the intermediate activations to save some gpu memories.
+You can tune it as you wish, happy hacking!):

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/decoder.png?raw=true "Opus-DSD decoder")

-## 80S ribosome
+## 80S ribosome <a name="80s"></a>
+The weight file can be downloaded from https://www.icloud.com/iclouddrive/0fab8AGmWkNjCsxVpasi-XsGg#weights.
+The other pkls for running [cryoViz](https://www.github.com/alncat/cryoViz) are deposited at https://drive.google.com/drive/folders/1D0kIP3kDhlhRx12jVUsZUObfHxsUn6NX?usp=share_link.
+These files are from the epoch 16 and trained with output volume of size 192. ```z.16.pkl``` stores the latent encodings for all particles. ```ribo_pose_euler.pkl``` is the pose parameter file. cryoViz will read configurations from ```config.pkl```.
+Put them in the same folder, you can then follow the [analyze result](#analysis) section to visualize the latent space.

 An exmaple UMAP of latent space for 80S ribosome:

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/umap-bold.png?raw=true "80S ribosome UMAP")